kubernetes/website/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods.md

 To be considered critical, the pod has to run in the `kube-system` namespace (configurable via flag) and

-* have the priorityClass set as "system-cluster-critical" or "system-node-critical", the latter being the highest for entire cluster.
+* Have the priorityClass set as "system-cluster-critical" or "system-node-critical", the latter being the highest for entire cluster and `scheduler.alpha.kubernetes.io/critical-pod` annotation set to empty string(This will be deprecated too).

-or

-* have the `scheduler.alpha.kubernetes.io/critical-pod` annotation set to empty string(This will be deprecated too).
-This ensures that the pod gets "system-cluster-critical" priority.